Do you want to make a

 - No DWI convictions within the last five years from the date of initial testing, whether from an administrative sanction by a Motor Vehicle Department, criminal conviction, or military disciplinary action.
 Multiple DWIs in the most recent 10 year period disqualifies an individual as an applicant.
 (Multiple is defined as 2 or more DWIs).
 DWI arrests will be evaluated on a case by case basis.

 - An applicant cannot have been convicted of a Domestic Violence Act.
 Domestic related arrests will be reviewed on a case by case basis.

-- No use in the last 2 years of any illegal misdemeanor drug (includes marijuana).
+- No use in the last 2 years of any illegal misdemeanor drug (does not include marijuana)